Chalarangelo/30-seconds-of-interviews/questions/clone-object.md

 const shallowClone = { ...obj }
 ```

-With this method, nested objects are not cloned, but rather their references get copied, so nested objects still refer to the same objects as the original.
-Deep-cloning is much more complex in order to effectively clone
-any type of object (Dates, RegExp, Function, Set, etc) that may be nested within the object.
+With this technique, prototypes are ignored.
+In addition, nested objects are not cloned, but rather their references get copied, so nested objects still refer to the same objects as the original.
+Deep-cloning is much more complex in order to effectively clone any type of object (Dates, RegExp, Function, Set, etc) that may be nested within the object.

 #### Good to hear